Cet article est disponible uniquement en anglais.

 Every family law lawyer is aware of the pervasive, but mistaken, belief that long term common law heterosexual partnerships are now treated in law in the same way as marital partnerships.
 They can all tell stories of women who learn too late that they cannot rely on marital property laws to make an equal division of property on the breakdown of a partnership or that they do not benefit from laws that make a spouse the primary beneficiary if a partner dies without having made a will.

-In my view, there are four reasons why the provinces should adopt an ascription system that gives all same and opposite sex common law partners the same property rights as married partners when the partnership ends.
+In my view, there are four reasons why the provinces should adopt an ascription system that gives all same and opposite sex common law partners the same property rights as married partners when the partnership ends.2Except, perhaps, Quebec because its laws on property at the termination of a partnership and its overall treatment of common law relationships are based on different principles from the other common law provinces and therefore I do not feel qualified to comment on that regime.
 I will focus on marital property but the same analysis applies to other property laws.

 Rationales for Marital Property Regimes